Amy-Roh/amy-personal-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Amy Roh is an undergraduate student at Seoul National University.
-Her research interestes include catalysts, and chemical modelling.
+Her research interests include catalysts, and chemical modelling.
 She is currently a research assistant in the Chemical Engineering Department, and has undertaken 2 previous research internships at the University of Connecticut and Georgia Institute of Technology.

 In her spare time she volunteers at summer camps and high school mentoring, to encourage young women to pursure an interest in STEM.